Unfair trading practices

-The Consumer Protection from Unfair Trading Regulations 2008 (Consumer Protection Regulations) harmonise legislation preventing business practices that are unfair to consumers.
+The Consumer Protection from Unfair Trading Regulations 2008 (CPRs) encompass legislation preventing business practices that are unfair to consumers.

-The Business Protection from Misleading Marketing Regulations 2008 (Business Protection Regulations) tighten restrictions relating to how companies compare their products to rival products from other companies.
+The Business Protection from Misleading Marketing Regulations 2008 tighten restrictions relating to how companies compare their products to rival products from other companies.

 Do the regulations apply to me?

 Yes, if you are either:

-- advertising your business using any form of media (including online and via social media)
+- Advertising your business using any form of media (including online and social media).

 - Making statements about your facilities to the public.

 What constitutes an unfair trading practice?

 The aim of the CPRs is to provide a framework for determining whether certain practices are misleading, aggressive or lack due diligence on the basis that they would alter the behaviour of the average customer.
-In other words, if it can be determined that the customer made a purchase that they otherwise would not have done had they known the full facts of the matter, then the business has engaged in unfair practices.
+In other words, if it can be determined that the customer made a purchase that they otherwise would not have done if they knew the full facts of the matter, then the business has engaged in unfair practices.